-Eosinophilic esophagitis is a chronic immune-mediated disease of the esophagus resulting in eosinophil-predominant inflammation of the esophagus; it is probably caused by food allergy and can cause reflux-like symptoms, dysphagia, and, in older patients, food impaction.
+Eosinophilic esophagitis is a chronic immune-mediated disease of the esophagus resulting in eosinophil-predominant inflammation of the esophagus; it can cause reflux-like symptoms, dysphagia, and food impaction.

 Eosinophilic esophagitis is an increasingly recognized disease that can begin at any time between infancy and young adulthood; it occasionally manifests in older adults.
 It is more common among males.

-The cause is probably an immune response to dietary antigens in patients with genetic susceptibility; environmental allergens may also play a role.
-Untreated chronic esophageal inflammation ultimately can lead to esophageal narrowing and stricture.
+The cause is likely an immune response to dietary antigens in patients with genetic susceptibility; environmental allergens may also play a role.
+Untreated chronic esophageal inflammation ultimately can lead to esophageal narrowing and strictures.

-The diagnosis is often first considered when reflux symptoms fail to respond to acid-suppression therapy.
+The diagnosis of eosinophilic esophagitis is often first considered when reflux symptoms fail to respond to acid-suppression therapy.
 It should also be considered in adults who present with esophageal food impaction or in adults who have noncardiac chest pain.

-A barium swallow will show a feline esophagus, ringed esophagus, narrow-caliber esophagus, or strictures.
+A barium swallow may show a feline esophagus, ringed esophagus, narrow-caliber esophagus, or strictures.

-Testing for food allergies is often done to identify possible triggers (see Atopic and Allergic Disorders : Diagnosis); alternatives include skin testing, radioallergosorbent testing (RAST), or trial of an elimination diet.
+Testing for food allergies is often done to identify possible triggers; alternatives include skin testing, radioallergosorbent testing (RAST), or trial of an elimination diet.

-In adults, topical corticosteroids are usually given if there is a dominant stricture.
+In adults, topical corticosteroids are often given to treat eosinophilic esophagitis.
 Patients may use a multi-dose inhaler of fluticasone (220 mcg) or budesonide (180 mcg) 30 min before breakfast and 30 min before dinner; they puff the drug into their mouth without inhaling and then swallow it.
 Budesonide (0.5 mg/2 mL mixed with a sugar substitute and swallowed 30 min before breakfast and 30 min before dinner) also can be mixed into a slurry and swallowed.
 They are given for 8 wk.